pinDeliver/pinDeliver/documentation/main_menu.md

 # Main menu

-The main menu in pinDeliver is self-adapting based on the activated company functionality and the user permissions.
-That means that the main menu doesn´t necessary looks as the images on this page.
+The main menu in pinDeliver adjusts itself based on the company's activated features and the user's permissions.
+This means that the main menu may not necessarily resemble the images on this page.

 ![Main menu](/images/main_menu.png)

-See information below about the different parts from the main menu.
+Refer to the information below for details about the various sections of the main menu.

 ### Overview
-The overview part is also similar to the start page in pinDeliver.
-This is where you see all plannings orders as an overview page.
-By default this page filters on planning orders 3 days back but it is possible to change the date filters on your own. this page will also open if you click on the pinDeliver logo in top left corner.
+The Overview section functions similarly to the pinDeliver start page, providing an overview of all planning orders.
+By default, this page displays planning orders from the last 3 days, but you can customize the date filters as needed.
+You can access this page by clicking on the pinDeliver logo in the top left corner.

-If you want to upload orders from an Excel file you use the green button to the right called **Add order**.
+To upload orders from an Excel file, simply use the green **Add order** button located on the right side..

-Orders that are uploaded/imported to the *Inbox* are found by clicking on the grey button showing number of orders in the inbox.
+Orders that have been uploaded or imported to the **Inbox** can be accessed by clicking on the grey button that displays the number of orders in the inbox.

 ![Overview](/images/main_menu_overview.png)

 ### Search
-From the *Search* menu you have two different options.
+Within the **Search menu**, you have two different options:

-* Search customer/delivery - Search for a customer order
+* **Search Customer/Delivery**: Use this option to search for a customer order.
-* Search package - Search for a specific package and get more details
+* **Search Package**: Use this option to search for a specific package and access additional details.

 ![Search customer/delivery](/images/main_menu_search_customer_delivery0.png)

 #### Search customer/delivery
-To easily find a customer order you can use the *Search customer/delivery*-functionality from *Search* on the main menu.
-It is possible to search for customers based on different criteria.
-You can select specific fields to search in or just keep all fields marked.
-If you for example search for *Göteborg* you will get all customer orders having *Göteborg* in the name or in city unless you change the search fields.
+To easily find a customer order, you can use the **Search Customer/Delivery** feature within the **Search menu** on the main interface.
+You have the flexibility to search for customers using various criteria.
+You can choose specific fields to refine your search or leave all fields selected for a broader search.
+For instance, if you search for "Göteborg", you will retrieve all customer orders with "Göteborg" in the name or city unless you modify the search fields.

+The available search fields include:

 * Tracking number
 * Customer number